w3f/Grants-Program/applications/dot-ring.md

 Deliverables:
 -   **Performance Optimization Research & Prototypes**:
     -   GLV endomorphism for Bandersnatch scalar multiplication in `ec-crypto` (confirming ≈40% speed-up).
-    -   Investigation and prototyping of FFT-based polynomial arithmetic for relevant components (e.g., if used in commitment schemes or proof systems built atop these libraries).
+    -   Investigation and prototyping of FFT-based polynomial arithmetic for relevant components.
     -   Prototyping and analysis of SIMD (AVX2/NEON) optimizations for critical batch field operations in `ec-crypto` and `dotring`, potentially via Python C extensions or targeted JIT compilation for identified bottlenecks.
 (Initial R&D report as part of M2).
 -   **Benchmarking Suite**: Covering all core operations in `ec-crypto`, VRF schemes in `pyvrf`, and proof systems in `dotring`.
 Comparisons against `arkworks-rust` for Bandersnatch components.
 -   **Publications**: